Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 • Make your hand feel uneasy or sore when you grab things or type.

-• Your hand may feel hurt or tired after you do work with your hands or after a workout.
+• Your hands may feel sore or tired after you work with your hands or after a workout.

 • Using tools or sports gear can make the pain feel worse because of the pressure.